omunroe-com/http2specwiki/Proxy-User-Stories.md

 ## Francine's Virus Scanner

-Francene's computer has a virus scanner that needs to inspect all traffic -- encrypted or not -- as it goes by, and potentially modify responses ("cleaning" them), or rejecting them outright.
+Francine's network or Francine's computer has a virus scanner that needs to inspect all traffic -- encrypted or not -- as it goes by, and potentially modify responses ("cleaning" them), or rejecting them outright.

 The virus scanner achieves this currently by inserting a CA into Francene's trust store and performing TLS MITM on it.